Benefits and Limitations of Communication in Multi-Agent Reasoning: Experimental Validation

 \subsection{Recall}

-We start by validating experimentally the abilities of different multi-agent systems to perform associative recall.
-Given a string of key-value pairs and a queried key, models must return the associated value.
+We validate experimentally the abilities of different multi-agent systems to perform associative recall using the needle-in-a-haystack test~\citep{LLMTest_NeedleInAHaystack}.
+This task involves finding a "needle" (an answer to some query) in a large document (the "haystack").
 We use self-consistency with majority voting~\citep{wang2022self} as our baseline and use an implementation of Chain-of-Agent (CoA) for the optimal protocol, given its similarity.

-For shorter sequences (64–512), both models perform similarly, with Majority Voting sometimes outperforming CoA, but the multi-agent approach gains an edge as length increases.
-This trend is consistent with theoretical understanding.
-Recall is a task easily solved by Transformers, even with limited CoT~\citep{arora2023zoology, bhattamishra2024separations}.
-Thus, at shorter sequence lengths, the communication overhead may be detrimental by e.g., leading to hallucinations in models that do not have the key-value pair in their context.
+\paragraph{Needle-in-a-haystack}Figure~\ref{fig:heatmap_needle} shows the performance of both Majority Voting and CoA across needle depth (how far in the corpus the needle is) as well as context length.
+As it can be seen across Figure~\ref{fig:heatmap_majvote}, Majority Voting degrades in performance as sequence length increases.
+We note also that extremities are also slightly problematic; Majority Voting also fails when needle is at the beginning or end of the corpus.
+CoA does not suffer from such degradation: the ``divide-and-conquer" strategy of the protocol makes the task more manageable.